gnulag/gnulag.net/README.md

 *  **FoxsideMiners** addicted to plushies, trying to take over the channel with furriness, one of the resident furries(see TinyTimmmyTokyo), underminds browngaydwag's authorioty.
 *  **Volkor** rollerblading pirate.
 Runs thecum.zone and a jellyfin server.
 Please send hand pictures to him.
 *  **poopingpenis**: principally Maoist, enjoyer of Gonzalo and the PCP.
 DM them about communism.
+* **Phase**: I've been waiting a couple years for crystalmett to put me on the site.

 ## Regulars Emeritus :(